 Other meetings (e.g. thesis proposal meetings, meetings to assess written examinations or to evaluate student progress) may be held at the discretion of the student's committee or major department.
 The GCR, along with all other committee members, should attend all such meetings if at all possible.

-Paperwork required for program meetings for MAIS and Doctoral students should be brought to the program meeting by the student.
-The paperwork is also available online:
+Paperwork required for program meetings for M.A.I.S. and Doctoral students should be brought to the program meeting by the student.

-Prior to a doctoral preliminary exam or a doctoral or master's/MAIS final exam, the GCR will receive in campus mail from the Graduate School:
+Prior to a doctoral preliminary exam or a doctoral or master's/MAIS final exam, the GCR will receive in an email from the Graduate School:

-Note: The checklists and examination reports are to be returned promptly to the Graduate School after any program meeting or examination.
+The checklists and examination reports are to be returned promptly to the Graduate School after any program meeting or examination.
+Learn the different methods for collecting signatures and submitting exam documents to the Graduate School.

-Preliminary Oral Examination (doctoral): The major professor chairs the examination and the GCR chairs the evaluation of the student's performance.
-If a prior written examination was conducted by the major department rather than the student's committee, the GCRshould ascertain that this examination and examination results have been available to all members of the student's doctoral committee prior to the preliminary oral examination.
+The major professor chairs the examination and the GCR chairs the evaluation of the student's performance.
+If a prior written examination was conducted by the major department rather than the student's committee, the GCR should ascertain that this examination and examination results have been available to all members of the student's doctoral committee prior to the preliminary oral examination.

 The purpose of the preliminary examination is to determine the student's understanding of his or her major and minor fields and also to assess the student's capability for research.
 The exam may cover the student's proposed research topic, although no more than one-half the time should be devoted to specific aspects of the proposal.
 This examination is taken near the completion of all course work on the student's program.
 The examination should be scheduled for at least two hours.